-With the additional capital, CPP participants were better equipped to undertake new lending and continue to provide other services to consumers and businesses, even while absorbing write-downs and charge-offs on non-performing assets.
+With the additional capital that OFS offered, CPP participants were better equipped to undertake new lending and continue to provide other services to consumers and businesses.
 OFS received preferred stock or subordinated debt securities in exchange for the CPP investments.
-Most financial institutions participating in the CPP initially paid OFS a five percent dividend on preferred shares for the first five years and a nine percent rate thereafter.
-In addition, OFS received warrants to purchase common shares or other securities from the banks at the time of the CPP investment.
-The purpose of the additional securities was to enable OFS to receive additional returns on its investments as banks recovered.
+Most financial institutions participating in the CPP paid OFS a five percent dividend on preferred shares for the first five years and a nine percent rate thereafter.
+In addition, OFS received warrants to purchase common shares or other securities from the banks to enable OFS to receive additional returns on its investments as banks recovered.

 OFS has focused on winding down the CPP according to the exit strategy announced on May 3, 2012.
-That strategy includes a combination of repayments in the case of banks which are expected to repay in the near future, selling OFS's positions in banks that are unlikely to repay in the near-term through auctions, and restructuring some investments, typically in connection with a merger or other plan of the bank to infuse capital.
+That strategy includes repayments by those institutions that are able to do so, selling

+OFS's positions in banks that are unlikely to repay in the near-term, and restructuring some investments.